 As of the date of this MD&A, the Company does not have any off balance sheet arrangements that have, or are reasonably likely to have, a current or future effect on the results of operations or financial condition of the Company, including, and without limitation, such considerations as liquidity, capital expenditures and capital resources that would be material to investors.

 Proposed Transactions

-As of the date of this MD&A the Company has no proposed transactions.
+As of the date of this MD&A the Company has no proposed transactions other than disclosed under Subsequent Events caption.

 Outstanding Share Data